DebStuben/Class-cache/README.md

 # ClassCache4Php #

-This class that allows to put in cache file a part of code or php file include.
+This class allows to put in cache file a part of code or php file include.
 This class provides methods to use simple cache for small project.